GOP Sen. Mike Lee furiously slams 'worst military briefing' ever on Iran, as meeting divides lawmakers

 IRAN MISSILES 'INTENDED TO KILL' US SOLDIERS, PENTAGON REVEALS

-"I want to state at the outset: I support President Trump," Lee began.
-"The briefing lasted only 75 minutes, whereupon our briefers left.
-This, however, is not the biggest problem I have with the briefing, which I would add was probably the worst briefing I've seen at least on a military issue in the nine years I've served in the United States Senate."

 Lee said he would support a War Powers resolution introduced by Virginia Democratic Sen. Tim Kaine to curb Trump's authority to take unilateral military action.
 The briefing, Lee made clear, "is what changed my mind."

-Republican leadership aides, meanwhile, have told Fox News that the War Powers resolution is "unserious" and has no chance of becoming law.
+Republican leadership aides, though, have told Fox News that the War Powers resolution is "unserious" and has no chance of becoming law.

 Lee emphasized that it was "distressing" that a briefer told Congress not to "debate" or "discuss" further military intervention in Iran because it would "embolden" Iran.